About

 Plant List

 A species list will be created, with your input, based on your goals for your stream buffer as well as what will thrive in the conditions of your property.
 All species chosen must be native to Maryland.
+We strive to obtain trees which are over 5 feet in height and 1” caliper (shrubs will be much smaller), but substitutions may need to be made based on availability.
 Below are examples of native trees and shrubs that we plant.
-We strive to obtain trees which are over 5 feet in height and 1” caliper (shrubs will be much smaller), but substitutions may need to be made based on availability.

 Trees